 Category: Bushfire Recovery Programs

-Amounts: The program will be administered in two phases over a 12-month period and provides up to $5 million in funding to public land managers to effectively deal with the full extent of dumped bushfire waste in their region.
+Amounts: The program will be administered in two phases and provides up to $5 million in funding to public land managers to effectively deal with the full extent of dumped bushfire waste in their region.

-- Phase 1 Data Collection Initiative (optional) – Scoping the extent of bushfire dumping: Applicants will be provided with a designated consultant to scope the extent of bushfire dumping in their region.
-This will assist in submitting an informed application in the following phase.
+- Phase 1 Data Collection Initiative (closed) – scoping the extent of bushfire dumping: eligible applicants have been provided with a designated consultant to scope the extent of bushfire dumping in their region.
+This information will be the basis for their application in Phase 2.

 Eligible bodies: NSW public land managers lands including local councils, Crown Lands, National Parks and Wildlife Service and Forestry Corporation.

-Status: Phase 1– Data Collection Initiative open until 5.00pm on Monday1 February 2021
+Status: Phase 1– Data Collection Initiative has closed.

 Managed by: NSW Environment Protection Authority